jon24342/Sdotpy/README.md

    * !audio (file)= plays the attached audio file

-   * !extra = helps with development same as !test
+   * !extra = helps with development same as !test but without version indecation
 ___
+💀Slightly dangerous commands if the person using them has ill intent💀

+These are indecated in the bot with skull emoji's after command is called (💀history💀:)

+*!history = shows google chrome history

+*!grabip = grabs users public ip
+___
+Older versionns will not suport newer commmands

 To bundle to an exe use pyinstaller

 On targets computer, to deactivate the RAT use task manager or simular tools